isohedral/tactile/README.md

 }
 ```

-Setting the parameters causes a lot of internal data to be recomputed, which is why all parameters should be set together in one function call.
+Setting the parameters causes a lot of internal data to be recomputed (efficiently, but still), which is why all parameters should be set together in one function call.

+## Reading out the shape of the prototile

+A tile's outline

+## Laying out tiles

 [phd]: http://www.cgl.uwaterloo.ca/csk/phd/
 [glm]: https://glm.g-truc.net/